In this WordPress SEO guide, I show you a step-by-step process to improve search ranking of your website or blog.

 3. Help the search engines understand the quality of your site and pages through backlinks

-But before I jump into explaining the nuts and bolts of optimizing a WordPress site, let’s peek inside the WordPress platform.
+But before I jump into explaining the nuts and bolts of WordPress SEO, let’s peek inside the WordPress platform.

 WordPress started as a blogging tool in 2003.
 Since then, it has evolved into the most popular Content Management System in the world.